 - As per the IRS, meals, beverages, tips and taxes combine to form entertainment expenses.
-Tax deduction helps entertainment of customers and clients whereby business owner and employees pay on behalf of their clients.
-In return they get 50% deduction on the meal prices.
+Tax deduction helps the entertainment of customers and clients whereby the business owners and employees pay on behalf of their clients.
+In return, they get a 50% deduction on the meal prices.
 When both the parties are found to divide the bills, neither of the two can avail tax deduction of the meal.
-Thus, if you plan to take your client out for a lunch in order to discuss a new project and the objectives, you can go for deduction in taxable income.
-However, if you are self-employed, then IRS would let you deduct a part of the entire lunch bill as you travel or meals and entertainment business cost when you successfully comply with certain criteria.
+Thus, if you plan to take your client out for lunch in order to discuss a new project and the objectives, you can go for a deduction in taxable income.
+However, if you are self-employed, then IRS would let you deduct a part of the entire lunch bill as you travel or meals and entertainment business costs when you successfully comply with certain criteria.

-- Tax deduction for entertainment of customers and clients can happen when entertainment fulfills personal and also business agenda.
-In such a case, an individual would get a deduction for a part of expenses that he incurs for business reasons.
-Such business expenses include the taxes and tips that are paid on meals, room rents, parking fees and nightclub cover expenses.
+- Tax deduction for the entertainment of customers and clients can happen when entertainment fulfills personal and also business agenda.
+In such a case, an individual would get a deduction for a part of the expenses that he incurs for business reasons.
+Such business expenses include the taxes and tips that are paid on meals, room rents, parking fees, and nightclub cover expenses.

 - It may happen that an employee pays for business-related entertainment from his pocket and later gets reimbursement from the employer.
 But in a situation where the employee does not get the cost reimbursed by the employer, then the former can get a 50% deduction on tax for the difference that the employer compensated in return and the actual amount that he paid from his own pocket.

-- Tax deduction clause can help you in keeping customers and clients entertained if you keep all the records.
-You should keep tangible records handy at the time of IRS audit.
+- The tax deduction clause can help you in keeping customers and clients entertained if you keep all the records.
+You should keep tangible records handy at the time of the IRS audit.
 Such records include itemized restaurant receipts and credit card slips correlating to the meals during a business meeting.

 But just because tax deduction can help entertainment for customers and clients, you cannot exploit it.